 Woodlands Commercial Corp. f/k/a Lehman Bros.
 Commercial Bank v.
 Massachusetts Department of Transportation, Supreme Court of the State of New York, County of New York: On or about November 14, 2013, the plaintiff corporation (previously known as Woodlands Commercial Bank, a wholly-owned subsidiary of Lehman Bancorp, Inc.) filed suit against MassDOT, as successor to the Massachusetts Turnpike Authority, in New York state court.
 The suit seeks recovery of an unspecified amount allegedly withheld in breach of a contract concerning six derivatives transactions between the Turnpike Authority and a Lehman Brothers affiliate.
 According to the plaintiff, the Turnpike Authority terminated the contractual arrangement without making a full termination payment, which the plaintiff contends constituted a breach of the Authority's contractual obligations.
 In December, 2008, the Authority made an early termination payment of approximately \$3.17 million, but the plaintiff contends that payment should have been in the range of \$30 million to \$40 million.
-In addition to contractual damages, the plaintiff seeks interest on its claim of unpaid sums, dating back to late 2008, and attorneys' fees.
+In addition to contractual damages, the plaintiff seeks interest on its claim of unpaid sums, dating back to late 2008.
 The complaint acknowledges that the Legislature created MassDOT as "a body politic and corporate" that performs various public functions but is nonetheless separate from the Commonwealth.
 MassDOT answered the Complaint, denying the principal substantive allegations and asserting a variety of affirmative defenses.
 No claims are expressly lodged against the Commonwealth in this suit.
-The parties are currently engaged in the very early stages of the discovery process.

 Abdow, et al., v.
 Attorney General et al., Supreme Judicial Court.
 Plaintiffs, the first ten signers of an initiative petition for a law that would prohibit casinos, a slots parlor and wagering on simulcast greyhound racing, brought this suit to challenge the Attorney General's decision not to certify their petition as eligible for the November, 2014 general election ballot.
 Pursuant to a stipulated order entered into by the Attorney General, the petitioners were permitted to collect signatures prior to the December 4, 2013 deadline, which they succeeded in doing, whereupon the petition was transmitted to the Legislature.
 If the petitioners prevail in their suit and submit the required number of additional signatures of registered voters by early July, 2014, the proposed law will appear on the ballot.
 Petitioners challenge the Attorney General's decision that the proposed law is inconsistent with the state constitutional right against the taking of private property without compensation and, therefore, does not meet the requirements of Mass.
 Const. amend. art.
 48, Part II, § 2, for appearing on the ballot.
 Three groups of registered voters have intervened in the case as defendants to assert additional amend. art.
 48 grounds on which the proposed law may not appear on the ballot.
 These include that the proposed law contains subjects that are not sufficiently related to one another; that the proposed law is limited in its operation to particular cities, towns or other political divisions of the Commonwealth; that the proposed law interferes with the freedom of elections; and that the Attorney General's summary of the proposed law, which summary appears on petition blanks signed by registered voters and would appear on the ballot if the petition were otherwise eligible, is materially inaccurate.
-The case was argued to the SJC on May 5, 2014.
-On June 24, 2014, the court issued a decision rejecting all of the proffered grounds for why the proposed law could not appear on the ballot, and the court ordered the Attorney General to certify the petition as complying with amend. art.
-48. The Attorney General did so that same day, and by July 2, 2014, the petitioners had filed sufficient additional signatures with the Secretary of the Commonwealth to qualify the measure for the November, 2014 ballot, where it will appear as Question 3.
+The case was argued to the SJC on May 5, 2014, and a decision is expected by early July, 2014.